icollier77/inessa-collier-portfolio/README.md

 #### `Box shadow`

 I also wanted the project cards to have a dark shadow when moused over, adding to the highlight effect.
-I found a [great example][darkshadow-url] of dark shadow applied to white font and utilized in my my `box-shadow` property.
+I found a [great example][darkshadow-url] of dark shadow applied to white font and utilized in my `box-shadow` property.

 #### `Smooth scrolling`